 Quantum computation or simulation of quantum many-body systems could enable us to carry out extremely time-consuming calculations in a significantly lower amount of time, thereby promising future applications in topics such as drug design.
 Quantum simulation/ computation could also enable us to explore possibilities of quantum engineering using photons, as well as tackle issues related to climate modelling.

-- Atomic and molecular calculations are known to be notoriously difficult in not only their theoretical complexity, but very importantly in terms of the tremendous computational resources that they demand.
+- Atomic and molecular calculations are known to be very difficult in not only their theoretical complexity, but very importantly in terms of the tremendous computational resources that they demand.

-- Such computations on heavy atoms and molecules can, in principle, take years to complete, even if we are given significant memory and storage.
+- Such computations on heavy atoms and molecules can, in principle, take several months to complete, even if we are given significant memory and storage.

-- Quantum computing/ simulation promises a way out, by allowing for enormous speed-up when compared to their classical counterparts.
+- Quantum computing/ simulation promises a way out, by allowing for speed-up when compared to their classical counterparts.
 In fact, quantum chemistry on quantum computers has been identified as a killer application of quantum science and technology.

 - In the long-term, when CQuERE has its own quantum devices, we can integrate our home-grown algorithms and programs with our machines to extend the applications to ambitious and outstanding problems such as drug design.